 To support the independence of people with disabilities

 Mazda E&T engages in the development and manufacture of specially equipped vehicles, including welfare vehicles.
 The company proactively supports the independence of people with disabilities, for the sake of social welfare.
-As part of such initiatives, Mazda E&T donates computers that are no longer used to welfare facilities, where these computers are utilized for training to help people with disabilities become more independent and for expanding opportunities for them to return to the workforce.
+As part of such initiatives, Mazda E&T donates computers that are no longer used to welfare facilities, where these computers are used for training to help people with disabilities become more independent and for expanding opportunities for them to return to the workforce.

 To contribute to society through collection of recyclable materials

-To help elementary schoolchildren deepen their interest and understanding about maritime affairs by organizing a tour to observe port logistics facilities
+To help elementary and junior high school students deepen their interest and understanding about maritime affairs by organizing a tour to observe port logistics facilities

-A tour to port facilities was held for elementary schoolchildren in Kure City, Hiroshima Prefecture, with approximately 90 participants.
-They observed the container terminal, where they saw efficient cargo loading/unloading with the use of large equipment (e.g., gantry cranes) and the automatic cargo handling operation of large-scale dedicated car carriers.
-Seeing such sights that they cannot observe ordinarily, the schoolchildren learned about interesting technologies and role of port logistics.
+A tour to port facilities was held for elementary and junior high school students, with approximately 260 participants.
+They observed the container terminal, where they saw efficient cargo loading/unloading with the use of large equipment, such as gantry cranes, and the automatic cargo handling operation of large-scale dedicated car carriers.
+While observing the port facilities in close proximity, participating students listened to the company staff's explanations, which helped them learn more about the interesting technologies used in port operations and the role of port logistics.